tomislaveric/blog/_posts/2018-03-22-unity-container.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "xamarin constructor injection with unity"
 date:   2018-03-22 22:29:35 +0100
-categories: jekyll update
+categories: xamarin dependency-injection
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.